Three Hour Workshops

 We’ll start this workshop by exploring the importance of developing effective alliances and identifying common reasons teens can be resistant to treatment.
 Then, we’ll develop practical skills for overcoming those obstacles by increasing our trustworthiness, nurturing connectedness, and embodying empathy.
 Along the way, we’ll explore the role of self-disclosure, field-tested strategies for engaging teens with insecure attachment styles, and more.

-We’ll start this workshop by examining core ideas from Motivational Interviewing and the Stages of Change model — two evidence-based approaches for facilitating transformative change.
+We’ll start this workshop by examining core ideas from Motivational Interviewing and the Stages of Change model — two evidence-based , trans-theoretical approaches for facilitating transformative change.
 Then we’ll explore stage-specific interventions, strategies for integrating change-talk into every session, and field-tested ideas for facilitating change with teens.
-Along the way, we’ll examine developmental considerations, common obstacles, and briefly review the neuroscience of it all.
+Along the way, we’ll examine developmental considerations, review the neuroscience of it all, and laugh a little.

 BEHAVIORAL ADDICTIONS IN TEENS